-Jerry Hoover is the Director of Bands at Missouri State University, where he supervises a student offering of eighteen bands.
-He personally directs the Jazz Band, Symphonic Band, Varsity Band, several entertainment ensembles, and the 320-member PRIDE MARCHING BAND.
+Jerry Hoover was Director of Bands at Missouri State University from 1985-2016, where he supervised a student offering of eighteen bands, and personally directed the Jazz Band, Symphonic Band, Varsity Band, several entertainment ensembles, and the 320-member PRIDE MARCHING BAND.

 After twenty years in the public schools (Cabool, Lebanon, and Jefferson City) where he developed award-winning concert, marching, and jazz bands, he accepted the band position at New Mexico State University where he remained for seven years.
-He has been in his present position at Missouri State since 1985.
+He joined the faculty at Missouri State in 1985.

 Mr. Hoover has been the subject of many honors throughout his tenure in the public schools and university setting.
 As a public school educator, Hoover was awarded the Lebanon Community Achievement Award and inducted into Lebanon's "Wall of Fame."
 The National Bandmasters Association awarded him with a "Citation of Excellence" and President Ronald Reagan sent him a personal Letter of Commendation for his work with bands.
 His work with the bands connected with the Lions Clubs International found him being named a Melvin Jones Fellow, the Lions Clubs' highest "international" award.
 At New Mexico State University, Hoover was recognized by New Mexico Governor Toney Anaya, declaring a statewide "Jerry Hoover Day" for his work with bands.

 Mr. Hoover is past president of the Missouri Chapter of Phi Beta Mu and is the Music Director of the London-based "Youth Music of the World," overseeing New Year's Day parades in London and Paris, and the "Easter in Maastricht" Music Festival in Edinburgh, Scotland.